eliasbenb/PlexAniBridge/docs/mappings/custom-mappings.md

 # Custom Mappings

-PlexAniBridge allows you to define custom mappings for Plex content to AniList, supplementing the [default mappings database](https://github.com/eliasbenb/PlexAniBridge-Mappings).
+AniBridge allows you to define custom mappings for Plex content to AniList, supplementing the [default mappings database](https://github.com/eliasbenb/PlexAniBridge-Mappings).
 This feature is particularly helpful for content that is missing or incorrectly mapped in the default database.

 !!! note